-HUGO BOSS has business relationships with its strategic partners that go back ten years and more.
+HUGO BOSS has business relationships with its strategic partners that go back eleven years and more.
 Long-term partnerships are essential to finding answers to social and environmental challenges together.

 Verification of new partners